 Planning for retirement should begin as early as possible.
 The sooner you pay attention to the ultimate goal, the sooner you can begin evaluating whether or not you’re on track.
 If you find you’re not, you need to adjust the goal.

 You can easily argue that having more money is better than having less money when it comes to retirement.
 But having more money doesn’t really answer the question of whether you have enough money to retire.
-At best, you’ve reach an arbitrary number that likely doesn’t address fundamental retirement planning questions like:
+At best, you’ve reached an arbitrary number that likely doesn’t address fundamental retirement planning questions like:

 - How much money do I need to live on each year?